Slovak citizenship for a child born abroad

 -

-The law allows a child to acquire Slovak citizenship even if they were not born on the territory of the Slovak Republic.
-Pursuant to Section 5(1)(a) of Act No. 40/1993 Coll. on Citizenship of the Slovak Republic:
+The law allows a child to have Slovak citizenship even if they were not born in the territory of the Slovak Republic.
+In the sense of Section 5, Paragraph 1, Letter a) of Act No. 40/1993 Coll. on State Citizenship: “State citizenship of the Slovak Republic is acquired by birth by a child of whom at least one of the parents is a state citizen of the Slovak Republic.”

 -